redis/redis/README.md

     % make install

-You can use "make PREFIX=/some/other/directory install" if you wish to use a different destination.
+You can use `make PREFIX=/some/other/directory install` if you wish to use a different destination.

 Make install will just install binaries in your system, but will not configure